vbatts/tar-split/README.md

 While FreeBSD filesystem do support `extattr`, this feature has not made its way into their `mtree`.

-This implementation of mtree supports an additional "keyword" of `xattr`.
-If you include this keyword, then the FreeBSD `mtree` will fail as it is an unknown keyword to that implementation.
+This implementation of mtree supports a few non-upstream "keyword"s, such as:
+`xattr` and `tar_time`.
+If you include these keywords, the FreeBSD `mtree` will fail, as they are unknown keywords to that implementation.

+To have `go-mtree` produce specifications that will be strictly compatible with the BSD `mtree`, use the `-bsd-keywords` flag when creating a manifest.
+This will make sure that only the keywords supported by BSD `mtree` are used in the program.

 ### Typical form